graphsense/graphsense-ethereum-etl/README.md

-# A dockerised component to synchronize Ethereum ETL data to Apache Cassandra
+# A GraphSense component to synchronize Ethereum ETL data to Apache Cassandra

 ## Prerequisites
 ### Apache Cassandra